joe-shenouda/awesome-cyber-skills/README.md

 ![](https://i.imgur.com/GwhKPt6.jpg)

-Also visit my Cyber Security News Room, a free news site that updates itself every 5 minutes with the latest cyber news.
+Also visit my Cyber Security News Room, a free news site that updates itself every 5 minutes with the latest cyber news and has been running since 2018:
 [Cyber Security News Room](https://www.cyber-consult.org)